-5 Surprising Ways Great Content & PPC Can Help Each Other
+5 Ways High-Quality Content & PPC Compliment Each Other

 Now, if only you could get a rich snippet, too!

-4 Actionable Tactics to Increase Content Marketing ROI Through PPC Campaigns
+Actionable Tactics To Increase Content Marketing ROI Through PPC Campaigns

 Now that you understand the benefits of combining PPC and content marketing, here are some ways to maximize this fully.

-1. Promote Your Great Content with Facebook Ads
+1. Promote Your Great Content With Facebook Ads

 Use Facebook’s Audience Insights to segment your audience and target ads to new audience members relevant to your vertical.

-Promote your best performing content by boosting your Facebook post to target specific audience groups.
+Promote your best-performing content by boosting your Facebook post to target specific audience groups.

 Boost your Facebook post promotes content and ads to two audiences:

-- “People who like your Page and their friends”
+- “People who like your Page and their friends.”

-- “People you choose through targeting”
+- “People you choose through targeting.”

-Use PPC ads to build an audience for your content and then utilize “boost post” to reach more people who may interested in your content.
+Use PPC ads to build an audience for your content and then utilize “boost post” to reach more people who may be interested in your content.

-Facebook Audience Insights and Twitter’s Tailored Audiences provide amazing remarketing tools for any PPC ad or promotional content.
+Facebook Audience Insights and Twitter’s Tailored Audiences provide unique remarketing tools for any PPC ad or promotional content.

 Leverage your PPC spend to build an audience for your brand and target them with different ad campaigns based on your most shared and liked content.